microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Microsoft.Graph.Beta.CloudCommunications.md

 Read-only.

 ### [Get-MgBetaUserPresence](Get-MgBetaUserPresence.md)
-Set a presence status message for a user.
+Get a user's presence information.
-An optional expiration date and time can be supplied.

 ### [Invoke-MgBetaAnswerCommunicationCall](Invoke-MgBetaAnswerCommunicationCall.md)
 Enable a bot to answer an incoming call.